confluentinc/confluent-kafka-go/README.md

 does not need to be installed separately on the build or target system.
 The following platforms are supported by the prebuilt librdkafka binaries:

- * Mac OSX x64
+ * Mac OSX x64 and arm64
- * glibc-based Linux x64 (e.g., RedHat, Debian, CentOS, Ubuntu, etc) - without GSSAPI/Kerberos support
+ * glibc-based Linux x64 and arm64 (e.g., RedHat, Debian, CentOS, Ubuntu, etc) - without GSSAPI/Kerberos support
- - musl-based Linux 64 (Alpine) - without GSSAPI/Kerberos support
+ * musl-based Linux amd64 and arm64 (Alpine) - without GSSAPI/Kerberos support
+ * Windows amd64 - without GSSAPI/Kerberos support

 When building your application for Alpine Linux (musl libc) you must pass `-tags musl` to `go get`, `go build`, etc.